billcoding/validator/README.md

 # validator
-A simple struct validator written in Go
+A simple struct validator written in Golang